A special guest post from someone who knows what it’s like to ignore the smoke alarms.

 But life is full of second chances, and as I embark on a new relationship there are markers, smoke detectors, that we are putting up.
 We are constantly working through our communication, and hurt feelings, or sometimes possible hurt feelings.
 What alarms do you have set up in your marriage to keep the charm and the passion alive?

-Here are a few of our favorite tips from our Marriage On Fire program.
+Here are a few of our favorite tips from our book, Honor and Commitment.

 Make a commitment to pour into your marriage.
 Our theme for Marriage on Fire is, “an intentional focus on the love of my life.”
 Commit to be intentional as you pursue your spouse and focus on your relationship.As you start this journey, take a minute to find out what your love language is and have your spouse do the same here.

 Remember the beginning?
 All the giggling and inside jokes?
 Take some time to reconnect and build on that connection.
-We have some fun questions to help get you started, just click here.
+We have some fun questions from One Extraordinary Marriage to help get you started, just click here.